villano-lab/nrCascadeSim/README.md

 ## Dependencies

 Required:
 * CERN's ROOT, which has its own installation instructions here: [https://root.cern/install/](https://root.cern/install/).
-Intended compatible with all versions; known compatibile with version 6.
+Intended compatible with all versions; known compatible with version 6.
 * gcc, which can be installed via the command line (ex: `sudo apt-get install gcc`).
 Currently compatible with version 4.4.7 or newer.

 Optional:
-* Anaconda or conda, as optionally used in the ROOT installation process: [https://www.anaconda.com/products/individual](https://www.anaconda.com/products/individual)
+* Anaconda or Conda, as optionally used in the ROOT installation process: [https://www.anaconda.com/products/individual](https://www.anaconda.com/products/individual)
 * A package for reading *.root files (for Python, one example of this is [uproot](https://pypi.org/project/uproot/) `pip install uproot` - if you choose to use uproot, ensure that you are using version 3.)

 ## Steps